arthurcrawford/deb-build/deb-tutorial.md

 We employ a Dockerfile based on `ubuntu:trusty`.
 This is pre-installed with everything you need to; build the sample Debian package, create an [Aptly](http://www.aptly.info/) repo, deploy the package to the repo, and install it from the repo.

     # docker build -t deb-build .

+To run a container

-    # docker run -ti -p 8080:8080 deb-build bash
+    # docker run -ti \
+        -p 8080:8080 \
+        bash

-Adding the port mapping (`-p 8080:8080`) in the above command allows us to browse the aptly repo we will set up later.
+Adding the port mapping (`-p 8080:8080`) in the above command is optional - it allows us to browse the aptly repo we will set up later.

 ##Building the Package